microsoft/azurelinux/toolkit/tools/imagecustomizer/docs/configuration.md

 The end location (exclusive) of the partition, specified in MiBs.

+The End and Size fields cannot be specified at the same time.

-This field is required for all partitions except for the last partition.
+Either the Size or End field is required for all partitions except for the last partition.
-When the End field is omitted, the last partition will fill the remainder of the disk (based on the [MaxSize](#maxsize-uint64) field).
+When both the Size and End fields are omitted, the last partition will fill the remainder of the disk (based on the disk's [MaxSize](#maxsize-uint64) field).

+### Size [uint64]

+The size of the partition, specified in MiBs.

 ### Flags [string[]]